agrc/gis.utah.gov/_posts/2020-12-29-mapping-election-results.md

   </figure>
 </div>

-### Display the winning margin
+### Display the percentage of votes
 {: .text-left}

 If we're trying to get a feel for the political landscape, then It's essential to see how the election was won.
-Displaying the winner is fundamental, but adding the winning margin can enrich the story.
+Displaying the winner is fundamental, but adding the percentage of win enriches the story.
 A close win tells a different story than that of a landslide.
 Presenting this information on the map helps paint a more telling story of our community.

 Displaying quantitative spatial data is where GIS shines.
 There are a variety of methods available, but the basic concept is to symbolize the results using a color gradient.
-In this case, darker colors intuitively represent areas where the winning margin is greatest.
-As shown in Figure 2, the winning margin adds a new dimension to the map and it gives the viewer another aspect to explore.
+In our case, darker colors intuitively represent areas where a larger percentage went to the winning candidate.
+As shown in Figure 2, the percentage of votes adds a new dimension to the map and it gives the viewer another aspect to explore.

 You instantly notice that the Salt Lake Valley is polarized.
 But, with the addition of graduated colors, you also see that this polarization strengthens the further north or south you go.
 The downtown and university areas are in stark contrast to the newer, suburban neighborhoods in the south end of the valley.